 If you forget your password, this facility makes the process of regaining access to UTS systems fast, efficient and hassle free.
 You will no longer need to contact the IT Support Centre for assistance.

 With this service you will be able to reset your own password from anywhere and at any time.
-To reset your password, visit the UTS Webmail login page and click the Forgot your password? link just below the logon boxes.
+To reset your password visit the UTS Reset your password webpage.

 If your current password is working and you just want to change it, visit the UTS Webmail login page and click on MyAccount in the list on the left hand side.
 Login, and click on the Password tab, enter your current password and your new password to change your password.